joyemang33/joyemang33.github.io/_pages/about.md

 </style>

-Hi, I'm Qiuyang Mang, a first year CS PhD student advised by [Prof. Alvin Cheung](https://people.eecs.berkeley.edu/~akcheung/) at UC Berkeley at [Sky Computing Lab](https://sky.cs.berkeley.edu/).
+Hi, I’m Qiuyang Mang, a first-year CS PhD student in the [Sky Computing Lab](https://sky.cs.berkeley.edu/) at UC Berkeley, advised by [Prof. Alvin Cheung](https://people.eecs.berkeley.edu/~akcheung/).
 My current research interests lie in general topics in AI ✕	Systems, especially for Database Management Systems (DBMS) and Algorithm Evolve framework:

-- **LLM for DBMS**: Leveraging LLMs to power, optimize, and robustify DBMS, as well as combining post-verification as a guess-and-check framework to ensure correctness and reliability.<a href="https://arxiv.org/abs/2510.06663" target="_blank" class="paper-link">📄 Argus</a>
+- **LLM for DBMS**: Leveraging LLMs to power, optimize, and robustify DBMS, as well as combining post-verification as a guess-and-check framework to ensure correctness and reliability.<a href="https://arxiv.org/pdf/2510.06663" target="_blank" class="paper-link">📑 Argus</a>

 - **Automated Algorithm Design**: Toward building LLMs that can evolve and optimize algorithms for very difficult CS problems, especially for competitive programming.